gmalen/academic-kickstart/content/home/crystals.md

 weight = 60  # Order that this section will appear.

-title = "My Favorite Crystallized Polyiamond" subtitle = "A *crystallized* polyform is one in which the number of tiles is minimal with respect to the number of bounded holes in the structure."
+title = "My Favorite Crystallized Polyiamond" subtitle = "A *crystallized* polyform is one with the number of tiles necessary to support the number of bounded holes in the structure."

 +++